axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-sql/reference-destination-sql/_index.md

 | Type:    | number (insertion attempts) |
 | Default: | 3                           |

 *Description:* The number of insertion attempts.
-If {{% productparam "abbrev" %}} could not insert a message into the database, it will repeat the attempt until the number of attempts reaches `retries`, then drops the connection to the database.
-For example, {{% productparam "abbrev" %}} will try to insert a message maximum three times by default (once for first insertion and twice if the first insertion was failed).
+If {{% param "product.abbrev" %}} could not insert a message into the database, it will repeat the attempt until the number of attempts reaches `retries`, then drops the connection to the database.
+For example, {{% param "product.abbrev" %}} will try to insert a message maximum three times by default (once for first insertion and twice if the first insertion was failed).

 ## session-statements() {#sql-option-session-statements}